House of Cards: Massive Weights in LLMs: Introduction

 Next, we shift our focus from activations to the weights, relying on the fact that massive activations consistently appear in the same feature dimensions.
 In detail, we define the \emph{top-$k$ massive weights} as the rows of $\mW_{up}$ and $\mW_{gate}$ in the feed-forward network at layer $l$ that produce the top-$k$ magnitudes of the intermediate state $\hat{h}^{inter}_{l}$, as illustrated in Figure \ref{fig:intro}(a).
 It is important to note that massive weights, defined within a single layer $l$, account for a substantially small fraction compared to the model's total parameters.
 This holds true even when compared to the entire $\mW_{up}$ and $\mW_{gate}$.
 Nevertheless, massive weights are crucial factors that can completely influence the performance of LLMs.
 Figure \ref{fig:intro}(b) presents the generated responses of three models to the given user prompt: original model, top-5 massive weights attacked model, and other weights attacked model.
 Here, other weights represent all weights in $\mW_{up}$ and $\mW_{gate}$ at layer $l$ that do not belong to the top-5 massive weights, and an attack sets corresponding weights to zero.
 When the massive weights are attacked, the model becomes poor and repeats the user prompt.
 On the contrary, when other weights are attacked, the model does not entirely lose its generation capability, even though a much greater number of weights are set to zero in the same projection matrices.
 These observations imply that massive weights are dominantly learned during pre-training and highly related to the performance of LLMs.

 Finally, we propose a straightforward plug-and-play method during parameter-efficient fine-tuning, named \textbf{ma}ssive weights \textbf{c}urriculum \textbf{drop}out (\texttt{MacDrop}).
 This method applies dropout to the pre-trained massive weights, rather than additional trainable weights, starting with a high dropout rate that is progressively reduced throughout the fine-tuning phase.
 The intuition behind \texttt{MacDrop} is that a high initial dropout rate encourages the model to lessen dependence on the massive weights predominantly learned during the pre-training phase.
 Then, reducing the dropout rate facilitates a more stable convergence, ensuring the pre-trained model is leveraged with neglectable damage by the end of fine-tuning.
-In zero-shot downstream tasks and generation tasks, we demonstrate that \texttt{MacDrop} generally enhances model performance.
+Through various ablation studies, we examine the effects of dropout scope and dropout probability scheduling.
+Finally, we demonstrate that \texttt{MacDrop} generally enhances model performance and robustness in zero-shot downstream tasks and long context tasks.